Weself-ux/drosera-mcp-server/trap-examples/defi-automation/dormant-contract-trap/README.md

 ## How It Works

-The trap continuously monitors the contract address
+The trap monitors a known dormant contract address for any signs of reactivation..

-When the contract shows no activity for 10 blocks (~5 minutes), it triggers a dormancy alert.
-If activity resumes, it sends a reactivation alert.
+Since the monitored contract is presumed dormant, the trap operates as a "dead man's switch"  any detected activity (balance changes) triggers an immediate reactivation alert.

+## Detection Logic

+Monitors contract balance every block
+If balance changes detected = Contract reactivated Sends immediate alert for investigation

+The contract is already known to be dormant, so any activity indicates potential reactivation, rug pull, or exploitation attempt.

 ## Component